itt-learning-groups/learn_and_kount_devops_2021_10_13_grpc2/README.md

       * Question: The `response` is typed as an `interface{}`.
 Is there any way to access its internal structure (properties, methods) as we look for a way to get header info from it?
       * Question: Why use an interceptor?
 Couldn't we just do this stuff in the endpoint handler(s)?
 What can an interceptor do that an ordinary RPC handler function can't do?

     * **Exercise 3**: Suppose we want to add a 2nd server interceptor.
 Try it and see what happens: Add a 2nd interceptor that adds a new custom header to the request.
 (Be careful you don't accidentally over-write the existing headers, BTW.)
-Add it as another CallOption on the NewServer call.
+Add it as another ServerOption argument on the NewServer call.
 If something unexpected happens, see if you can find an alternative approach.
+      * Spoiler: You'll get an error when you try to run the server.
+      * Hints:
+        * You could surrender and combine all the logic into a single interceptor; that would work though it would be more ugly.
+        * That's why there are "chain" interceptor methods in grpc core and grpc-middleware libraries: You can wrap multiple interceptors inside one of these.
+For example: <https://pkg.go.dev/google.golang.org/grpc#ChainUnaryInterceptor>.

     * **Exercise 4**: Create a simple gRPC client that dials `localhost:50051` and sends a request to our server's endpoint.
 Then implement a client interceptor and try to use it to log response headers and/or trailers from the client side.
       * Suggestion: As a first step, forget about the response header logging.
 First, just try to create a valid interceptor that does something dead simple like in the 1st step for Exercise 2.
+      * Note that you'll need to import your compiled protobuf for the client like you did for the server.
       * Note: This is a potentially tricky one.
-You could forget about the response headers/trailers and just do something different with this interceptor.
-Hint: Take a look at the CallOptions at your disposal.
+That's because you'll discover you need to turn to using (a) CallOption(s) to get access to the response headers/trailers.
+You're unlikely to find a simple tutorial on how to use a CallOption, so you'll probably have to figure it out on your own.
+But if you don't want to go that route, you can just forget about response headers/trailers and do something else with this interceptor.

   * Middleware